jacobmott/reactMobileTemplate/README.md

 The "shared" directory currently exist in this repo/project.
 This will be an an npm repo soon. the reactWebTemplate project makes a symlink to this shared code

+tutorial on this concept of sharing code between web and mobile react apps https://www.youtube.com/watch?v=2wOvhDtqsW8 Web and mobile apps using React Native Web with Robin Heinze